 How to be a Nuisance Alligator Trapper

-The Statewide Nuisance Alligator Program is administered by FWC's Division of Hunting and Game Management, Alligator Management Program.
-FWC contracts with private individuals, nuisance alligator trappers, to remove specific nuisance alligators.
+The Statewide Nuisance Alligator Program (SNAP) is administered by FWC's Division of Hunting and Game Management, Alligator Management Program.
+The FWC contracts with private individuals, nuisance alligator trappers, to remove specific nuisance alligators.

 People interested in becoming nuisance alligator trappers should:

 - Be able to supply any equipment necessary to take alligators (truck, boat, snares, hooks, etc).